AzureIoTGBB/iot-edge-offline-dashboarding/readme.md

 ![Diagram showing the Azure IoT Edge solution architecture](./media/OfflineDashboards_diag0.png)

-## About the sample solution

-This sample implementation leverages data from two OPC-UA servers.
+The sample implementation leverages data from two OPC-UA servers.
 For many reasons, [OPC-UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) is Microsoft's recommended manufacturing integration technology, where possible.
 However, the OPC-UA publisher that generates data for the dashboard could be substituted with other data sources including Modbus, MQTT, or other custom protocols.

 Start learning about the actual sample implementation [here](./documentation/dashboarding-sample.md).